RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 	- If any particular ID&V process mentioned in the response, replace with "appropriate ID&V".
 	- Replace Stop words.
 - #### Evaluation:
-	- We save the queries, docs retrieved, model response, audience, rating/feedbacks vy the agents on a daily basis to build up a dataset.
+	- We save the queries, docs retrieved, model response, audience, rating/feedbacks by the agents on a daily basis to build up a dataset.
 	- The feedbacks are bucketed into, 'No issues', 'Steps missing', 'Wrong process', 'i-exchange wrong', 'Others'.
 	- Any docID, URL, Doc name mentioned in the feedback is extracted out.
 (We do a semantic search on the title index to check if any doc name is mentioned in the feedback or not)
 	- We use GPT model to auto-evaluate the model response for honesty and helpfulness.
 For this we provide the query, docs retrieved, model response and evaluation parameters as context to the model for it to output a relevant score for helepfulness(0/1/2/3) and Honesty(yes/no).
 	- For the responses rated 5 by the agents, we save them separately as ground truth.
 We extract the docIDs from these responses.
 We thus now know that the answer the given query is present in the corresponding extracted documents.
 	- This feedback evaluation run on a schedule using Sagemaker processing job(sands run step etc is the sagemaker processing job).
 This is then submitted to the Stakeholder for further evaluation.
 - #### Query Cache:
-	-
--
+	- The inference/feedback by the agents are again retrieved and joined on a daily basis and ingested in a query index.
+	- The query index maintains 1 month worth of queries
+	- Now for any new query asked, first the similar queries above a particular similarity threshold(cosine_sim, 0.97) from the index in retrieved and proportion of the 5 rated queries is calculated.
+	- If this proportion is above a particular threshold then the docs retrieved version numbers are matched with the most recent indexed queries' version number.
+If they all match then we can just use the indexed response and not have to generate again.
+	- If the proportion is below a given threshold/the docs versions do not match, a confidence level is generated based on the proportion again and appended to the generated response.
 ## Aegon(May23-Oct23):

 - Lots of different table normalised and kept in s3 buckets.